LATEST INFORMATION ON

 Our Site Status:

-Local pharmacies including Wegmans, CVS and Rite Aid are now offering appointments for vaccines on their websites, though timeslots are limited.
-Read this piece for tips for scheduling an appointment > and if you need assistance, or can offer assistance to someone else in booking an appointment online, considering joining the PA COVID Vaccine Matchmaker Facebook Group here.
+Local pharmacies including Wegmans, CVS and Rite Aid are now offering appointments for vaccines on their websites.
+If you need assistance, or can offer assistance to someone else in booking an appointment online, considering joining the PA COVID Vaccine Matchmaker Facebook Group here.

 If you have been seen at one of the three local health systems (Main Line Health, Penn Medicine, or Tower/Brandywine) it is important that you activate/sign up for the patient portal they use.
-They'll use that system to notify you when you are eligible for the vaccine, based on the conditions that are documented in your patient chart.
+They'll use that system to notify you when you are eligible for the vaccine.
 Click here to sign up for our portal >

 Our COVID-19 Searchable Question Bank

 Below we provide answers to the most common questions we receive about the vaccine.
 This information was originally created on January 10, 2021 and was last updated on May 1, 2021.
 As the pandemic and vaccine roll-out is a rapidly evolving situation, newer information may be available; contact your provider if you have questions specific to your status or health.

 Will taking Tylenol (or Motrin or ibuprofen) prior to being vaccinated help with any post injection symptoms?

 At this time, we do not recommend pre-medicating with Tylenol or other medicines because they may suppress your immune system's response to the vaccine.
 Instead, monitor your side effects and medicate as needed.
 (Updated 1/21/2021)